sussex-ase-group-3/puzzle-webapp/docs/decisions.md

 ### Tech Stack
 2025-10-10 MdlN:
   No decision yet
+2025-10-13 MdlN:
+  Decision made to build web app using Node backend and React frontend (by 1 vote against 1 - tie break by team lead)
 ### Team Roles
 2025-10-10 MdlN:
   MH has added dev profile templates to ease decision making for roles and tech stack